Rheumatoid Arthritis Life Insurance Cover

 Other common tests used to support an RA diagnosis include the following:

-C-reaction protein test (CRP) This test also indicates inflammation and RA activity.
+C-reactive protein test (CRP).
+This test also indicates inflammation and RA activity.

 Full blood count (FBC): About 80 percent of RA patients develop anaemia, a decrease in red blood cells that, when anaemic, cannot carry oxygen to the brain.
 This test also provides strong support.